Bachelor of Arts in Social Work (BASW): Career Growth

 What are the eligibility requirements for a BASW program?

 The eligibility requirements for a Bachelor of Arts in Social Work (BASW) program vary depending on the specific school and program.
-However, most programs will require a high school diploma or equivalent, prerequisite courses, standardized test scores, a personal statement, an interview, and a background check.
+However, most programs require a high school diploma or equivalent, prerequisite courses, standardized test scores, personal statements, interviews, and background checks.

 What knowledge and skills will I acquire in a BASW program?